 I think the real issue is testing.
 A great series of tests opens a world of software development options and risk-taking.
 But today the technology available for testing embedded apps, and our discipline in focusing on test in the real or simulated world, lags that in the IT business.

 What's your view?
 Do you refactor mercilessly?
-If so, how do you insure the changes don't break something?
+If so, how do you ensure the changes don't break something?